O’Fallon | Oct. 14

-If you’re looking for a fun and festive way to kick off the holiday season, jingle all the way through the Jingle Bell Run 5K as everyone is encouraged to wear festive attire and jingle bells on their shoes.
+If you’re looking for a fun and festive way to kick off the holiday season, jingle all the way through the Jingle Bell Run 5K, which invites runners to wear festive attire and jingle bells on their shoes.
 Proceeds benefit the Arthritis Foundation.

 Santas on the Loose

 Hundreds of Santas will invade Webster Groves for Santas on the Loose.
-Racers who register prior to Nov.
-6 will receive a long-sleeve shirt.
 There's also an Elves 100-yard dash for kids under the age of 11.

 Santa’s North Pole Dash and Children’s Snowman Shuffle